To pants or not to pants?

 Furthermore, even though some reviewers say you can wear these pants on their own, they are advertised as a base layer – so you might need extra pants over top of them.
 (It all depends on your personal preference.)

-Best High-End Pants for Weightlifting: Otomix Men’s Baggy Bodybuilding Pants
+Best Sweatpants for Weightlifting: Otomix Men’s Baggy Bodybuilding Pants (Best Pants for Deadlifting)

 - They’re made with a relaxed fit